Bash-Sudo/Universal-Crash-Guard/README.md

    **[CrashShield] Universal SafeGuard loaded.**

 ### **Optional Setup**
+> Not implimented yet - Still working on proper logging
 - Create custom guards inside `SafePatches.c` if you encounter a misbehaving mod.
 - Use the included templates to add loop caps, null-checks, and safety wrappers.
 ---